 Frequently Asked Questions on

-What are examples of capital goods?
+What are the examples of capital goods?

 What are the most important factors of production?

-The three most important factors of production are land, labour, capital goods and entrepreneurship.
+The three most important factors of production are land, labour, capital goods, and entrepreneurship.